purgeme/mediapipe_cpp_lib/README.md

 To get the landmarks from from the raw data, they need to be casted to NormalizedLandmarkList, that is their data type as shown in demo file, this is derived from landmark.pb.h from mediapipe.

-*This was done for performance reasons as otherwise it would require copying all data to a C++ array in the library.*
+*This was done for performance reasons as otherwise it would require copying all data to a C++ array in the library.
+If a non-copy method is found, it can be used.*

 Mediapipe does not provide this file directly as it is generated after compilation.
 These files are automatically copied after compilling the library into `import_files` directory.
 Since these files were compiled by mediapipe with protobuf version 3.19.1, make sure you have the same version installed on system or download it and add it to include directories while compiling your project.